Ticket type: Public transport pass

 Period of validity

 A Swiss Half Fare Card is valid for one month.
 You can choose any start date you like.
 It doesn’t have to be the first day of a month.
-For example: if validity starts on July 15, then August 14 is the last day you can use it.
+For example: you can start the validity period on July 15.
+In this case, August 14 is the last day you can use it.

 Validity ends at 5:00 AM of the day following the last day.
 In the above example, validity ends on August 15, 5:00 AM.